10 Questions You Have About Missouri Adoption Laws

-Birth father rights, as you can see, are complex, and they vary by situation.
-None of this information serves as legal advice.
+Birth father rights in Missouri adoption laws are complex, and they vary by situation.
 To speak with an adoption professional about your personal situation, call 1-800-ADOPTION.

 The birth father can give his consent at any point after the baby is born.

 She can withdraw at any point until the court has approved her consent to adoption, which must take place within three business days.

-Missouri requires that the mother as well as any other legally recognized parents give their consent to adoption.
-If the man who is presumed to be the father has filed with the putative father registry or acted to determine paternity within 15 days of the child’s birth, he must consent to the adoption as well.
+Missouri requires that the mother, as well as any other legally recognized parents, give their consent to adoption.
+For example, if the man who is presumed to be the father has filed with the putative father registry or acted to determine paternity within 15 days of the child’s birth, he must consent to the adoption as well.

 If the child is 14 years of age or older, he or she must consent to the adoption as well, unless the court deems the child mentally incapable of doing so.

-Again, please remember that these laws are subject to change, and that this information should not be taken as legal advice.
+Again, please remember that these Missouri adoption laws are subject to change, and that this information should not be taken as legal advice.
 For more information about the adoption process in Missouri with our agency, please call 1-800-ADOPTION, or request free information here.